-Toshimaya Brewery opened the first Sake Store in Tokyo back in 1596, another small Japanese enterprise that has managed to stay alive and successful for over 400 years.
+Toshimaya Brewery opened the first Sake Store in Tokyo back in 1596, another small and successful Japanese enterprise for over 400 years.

-In 2019, I took a Sake Brewery tour with Sake lovers to Toshimaya Sake Brewery, located in Higashi-Murayama city.
+In 2019, I took a Sake Brewery tour with Sake lovers to Toshimaya Sake Brewery, which is in Higashi-Murayama city.
 During this visit, I discovered Juemon, a rich sake whose unique characteristic is that it is once heat-treated after bottling.

-The Juemon Sake is best enjoyed at room temperature or slightly warm to enhance its taste – sommelier Kyoko Nagano, our brewery tour guide and founder of Sake Lovers.
+Kyoko Nagano, Sake sommelier recommends drink the Juemon Sake at room temperature or slightly warm to enhance its taste – Kyoko Nagano was our brewery tour guide and is the founder of Sake Lovers.

-Among the specially designated names for Sake, Junmai Muroka is unfiltered, and Genshu is undiluted.
-Sometimes Sake is diluted (with water), but the Juemon sake is not diluted with water.
+Among the special classification names for Sake, Junmai Muroka is unfiltered, and Genshu is undiluted.
+Some breweries dilute Sake (with water), but the Juemon sake is not.

 Namazake is unpasteurized Sake, but this Juemon is not “nama" (raw), and it’s heated once to stop fermentation (pasteurized).